OWASP/www-chapter-el-salvador/index.md

 Please change these items to indicate the actual information you wish to present.
 In addition to this information, the 'front-matter' above the text should be modified to reflect your actual information.
 An explanation of each of the front-matter items is below:

 {front matter for this file}

+### Upcoming Meetings

+We schedule our meetings on the [TBA Meetup Group](https://www.meetup.com/TBA/)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ```
 - layout: This is the layout used by project and chapter pages.
 You should leave this value as col-sidebar